mustafaahmed-f/SARAHA_Front-end/README.md

     <section id="About">
       <h2># About</h2>
       <p>
-        This is the front end of SARAHA project ( It is a full stack project ) created using react.js library
+        This is the front end of SARAHA project ( It is a full stack project ) created using react.js library ( Vite is used as a bundler ).
       </p>
       <p>
         It provides a user authentication system, allowing users to sign up, log in, and manage their profiles.
 The application features a messaging system where users can send and receive messages.
 It also includes a responsive and intuitive user interface, as well as pagination for displaying messages.